 Feel free to experiment with replacing some of the all purpose flour with whole wheat flour or adding flax, sesame or sunflower seeds.
 Or use some of the dough for cinnamon buns and some for dinner buns.

-Roll out, on a lightly floured surface, to half inch thickness and cut into desired shapes.
+- Roll the dough out, on a lightly floured surface, to half-inch thickness and cut into desired shapes.

 *Vanilla sugar is when a vanilla bean has been added to white granulated sugar or confectioners (powdered or icing) sugar.
 The bean is cut in half and buried in the sugar, covered, and left for a week or two to allow the vanilla to permeate through the sugar.
-This vanilla sugar can be used in place of regular sugar and adds a wonderful vanilla flavor to desserts.
+It can be used in place of regular sugar and adds a wonderful vanilla flavour to desserts.

-Place a cut vanilla bean into 1-2 cups (200-400 grams) of granulated white sugar or confectioners sugar and store in a covered container for a few weeks before using.
-One tablespoon of vanilla sugar has the flavoring power of 1/4 teaspoon of vanilla extract.
+Place a cut vanilla bean into 1 to 2 cups (200-400 grams) of granulated white sugar or confectioners sugar and store in a covered container for a few weeks before using.
+One tablespoon of vanilla sugar has the flavouring power of 1/4 teaspoon of vanilla extract.